 When the summer swelter moves in, we rely on ceiling fans as our first line of defense.
 (And they’re on in winter too, to keep the warm air circulating.)
 Here’s a roundup of our current favorites in steel, wood, and white acrylic, several with built-in lights.

-Above: The Industry Fan by the Modern Fan Company in galvanized steel; $360 from YLighting.
+Above: The Industry Fan by the Modern Fan Company in galvanized steel; $360 at YLighting.

 Above: The Lapa Ceiling Fan, designed by Ron Rezek, comes in three body finishes (shown here in galvanized steel) and four blade colors; $360 at YLighting.

-Above: The Energy Star–approved Velo Ceiling Fan comes in nickel and white; $392 at DWR.
+Above: The Energy Star–approved Velo Ceiling Fan comes in nickel (shown) and white; $392 at Design Within Reach.

-Above: The well-priced 48-Inch Ceiling Fan by Emerson is available in brushed steel and white, and starts at $159 from Lumens.
+Above: The well-priced 48-Inch Ceiling Fan by Emerson is available in brushed steel (shown) and white, and starts at $169 at Lumens.